SophieDeBenedetto/blog/posts/http_mocking_golang.md

 Further, relying on real GitHub API interactions makes it difficult for us to write legible tests in which a given set of input results in an expected outcome.
 We end up with tests that are less declarative, that force other developers reading our code to infer an outcome based on the input to a particular HTTP request.

 So, how can we write clear and declarative tests that avoid sending real web requests?

 We'll build a mock HTTP client and configure our tests to use that mock client.
 Then, each test can clearly declare the mocked response for a given HTTP request.
 But wait!
 In order to build our mock client and teach our code when to use the real client and when to use the mock, we'll need to build an interface.

 ## We Need an Interface!

-An interface allows us to define a collection of methods.
+An interface is really just a named collection of methods.
 Any custom struct types implementing that same collection of methods will be considered to conform to that interface.

 A struct's ability to satisfy a particular interface is not enforced.
 Instead, it is implied that a given struct satisfies a given interface if that struct implements all of the methods declared in the interface.

-Interfaces allow us to achieve polymorphism––instead of a given function or variable declaration expected a specific type of struct, it can expect an entity of an interface type shared by one or more structs.
-In this way we can define functions that accepts or declare variables that can be set equal to a variety of structs that implement a shared behavior.
+Interfaces allow us to achieve polymorphism––instead of a given function or variable declaration expecting a specific type of struct, it can expect an entity of an interface type shared by one or more structs.
+In this way we can define functions that accept, or declare variables that can be set equal to a variety of structs that implement a shared behavior.

 If you're unfamiliar with interfaces in Golang, check out [this excellent and concise resource from Go By Example](https://gobyexample.com/interfaces).

 So, what does this have to do with mocking web requests in our test suite?

 We'll refactor our `restclient` package to be less rigid when it comes to its HTTP client.
 Instead of instantiating the `http.Client` struct directly in our `Post` function body, our code will get a little smarter and a little more flexible.
-We will teach it to work work any struct that conform to a shared HTTP client interface.
+We will teach it to work work with *any* struct that conforms to a shared HTTP client interface.
 Then, we will be able to configure our package to use the `http.Client` struct by default and an instance of our mock client struct (coming soon!) in any tests for which we want to mock web requests.

 ## Let's Build It!

 ### Step 1.
 Define the Client Interface

-First off, we'll define an interface in our `restclient` package that both the `http.Client` struct and our soon-to-be-defined mock client struct will conform to.
+First, we'll define an interface in our `restclient` package that both the `http.Client` struct and our soon-to-be-defined mock client struct will conform to.

-We'll call our interface `HTTPClient` and declare that it implements just one function, `Do`, since that is the only function we are currently invoking on the `http.Client` struct.
+We'll call our interface `HTTPClient` and declare that it implements just one function, `Do`, since that is the only function we are currently invoking on the `http.Client` instance.

 ```go
 package restclient